Piston: Hydraulic cylinders

 Hydraulic cylinders can be both single-acting or double-acting.
 A hydraulic actuator controls the movement of the piston back and/or forth.
 Guide rings guides the piston and rod and absorb the radial forces that act perpendicularly to the cylinder and prevent contact between sliding the metal parts.

 Steam engines

 Cast-iron steam engine piston, with a metal piston ring spring-loaded against the cylinder wall.

 Steam engines are usually double-acting (i.e. steam pressure acts alternately on each side of the piston) and the admission and release of steam is controlled by slide valves, piston valves or poppet valves.
 Consequently, steam engine pistons are nearly always comparatively thin discs: their diameter is several times their thickness.
 (One exception is the trunk engine piston, shaped more like those in a modern internal-combustion engine.)
-Another factor is that since almost all steam engines use crossheads to translate the force to the drive rod, there are few lateral forces acting to try and "rock" the piston, so a cylinder-shaped piston skirt isn't necessary.
+Another factor is that since almost all steam engines use crossheads to translate the force to the drive rod, there are few lateral forces acting to try to "rock" the piston, so a cylinder-shaped piston skirt isn't necessary.